flyntwp/guidelines/CONTRIBUTING.md

 If your issue appears to be a bug, and hasn't been reported, open a new issue.
 Help us to maximize the effort we can spend fixing issues and adding new features, by not reporting duplicate issues.
 Providing the following information will increase the chances of your issue being dealt with quickly:

-- **Overview of the Issue** - if an error is being thrown a non-minified stack trace helps
+- **Overview of the Issue** - if an error is being thrown a non-minified stack trace helps.
-- **Motivation for or Use Case** - explain why this is a bug for you
+- **Motivation for or Use Case** - explain why this is a bug for you.
 - **Flynt Version(s)** - is it a regression?
 - **Browsers and Operating System** - is this a problem with all browsers or only specific ones?
 - **Reproduce the Error** - provide a live example, or an unambiguous set of steps.
 - **Related Issues** - has a similar issue been reported before?
-- **Suggest a Fix** - if you can't fix the bug yourself, perhaps you can point to what might be causing the problem (line of code or commit)
+- **Suggest a Fix** - if you can't fix the bug yourself, perhaps you can point to what might be causing the problem (line of code or commit).

 ## Feature Requests
 You can request a new feature by submitting an issue to the [relevant GitHub Repository](#submission-guidelines).
 If you would like to implement a new feature then consider what kind of change it is: